kubernetes/test-infra/coverage/docs/design.md

 produce a list of files that we care about in the line-by-line coverage report. produce line by line coverage html and add link to covbot report.
 Note that covbot is the robot github account used to report code coverage change results.
 See Covbot section for more details.
-6. Let covbot post presubmit coverage on github, under that conversation of the PR.
+6. If any file in this commit has a coverage change, let covbot post presubmit coverage on github, under that conversation of the PR.
+  - The covbot comment should have the following information on each file with a coverage change
+    - file name
+    - old coverage (coverage before any change in the PR)
+    - new coverage (coverage after applied all changes in the PR)
+    - change the coverage
+  - After each new posting, any previous posting by covbot should be removed

-##Post-submit workflow
+## Post-submit workflow
-Produces & stores coverage profile for later presubmit jobs to compare against; Produces periodical coverage result as input for TestGrid.
+Produces & stores coverage profile for later presubmit jobs to compare against; Produces per-file and per-package coverage result as input for TestGrid.
 Testgrid can use the data produced here to display coverage trend in a tabular or graphical way.
 1. A PR is merged
 2. Post-submit job started
 3. Generate coverage profile.
 Completion marker generated upon successful run.
 Both stored